 During the wars, the various ninja villages experimented with trying to use the Tailed Beasts as weapons of war.
 However, the Beasts proved to be too unstable to use directly.
 A last-ditch effort to make use of the Beasts involved sealing them into the bodies of humans, giving those humans access to the Beasts' power while also suppressing their influence, but this too was ultimately deemed a failure, as it was not a foolproof method and had damaging effects on the psyche of the host.
 Most hosts are lonely people who hate the world; according to various members of the Akatsuki, when some of the hosts were captured, the people in their villages were glad to be rid of them.
-(Naruto considers the term "jinchuriki" to be a slur, and sympathizes with the others.)

 The presence of a Tailed Beast usually has some sort of effect, physically and mentally, on their hosts.
 If the host dies, the Beast does too — at least temporarily — so the Beasts usually have some method of protecting the host's life without the host's knowledge.
 The reverse is also true — the removal of the spirit will result in the death of its host.
 The Beasts seem to have the ability to take control of the host's body during periods of extreme stress, anger, or weakness.

 Akatsuki's mission is to collect all nine of them.
 When they capture a Beast, they seal it into a large statue.
 Akatsuki's stated mission is to use the Tailed Beasts to start wars and then immediately quell them, creating a monopoly on shinobi labor that would then drive the other Hidden Villages out of business.
 From there, Akatsuki can easily take over the world.
 However, certain Akatsuki members have other designs on the Beasts — Pain and Konan want to use the Beasts' incredible amounts of chakra to fuel a jutsu that is roughly equivalent in power to a nuke, which they will then use to teach the world about the foolishness of fighting.
-Tobi, meanwhile, wants to collect the beasts to recreate the ten-tails and use it to enact his "Moon's Eye Plan.".Here be spoilers.
-Any thing that has not been aired on the free versionnote of Crunchyroll should be spoiler-tagged.Back to the main character index
+Tobi, meanwhile, wants to collect the beasts to recreate the Ten-Tails and use it to enact his "Moon's Eye Plan.".

 - Kaiju: Sideways.
 All of the Tailed Beasts are giant versions of living animals and have the typical stomp-smash behavior of this trope but are thoroughly different in origins, motives, and raisons d'etre.